 He said a more detailed review would be needed.

-The worst part of this is that means uh oh, this may not be over.
+The worst part of this is that means, uh-oh, this may not be over.

-It was an Axios piece out there.
+There was an Axios piece out there.

 What's next?

-A violent uh summer on America's streets.
+A violent summer on America's streets.

 The summer of 2021 is going to be abnormally violent.